 My journey to motherhood began like most of you.
 I looked down at a pregnancy test and saw a positive sign.
 And did not believe what I saw.
 I sat back down on the toilet and just stared.
 My body felt weak.
 And tingly.
 My first thought was, “Wow.
 So that’s how it happens.
 This little tiny test just told me that a baby has begun growing inside ME?
 Is that really it?
 Is it really real?”
 I didn’t believe it.
 So, of course, I went and bought four more tests.
 Because two, three, or four positive tests were not enough to confirm it was true for me.
 After the fifth positive result, I was convinced.

 I. Am.
 PREGNANT!!!!!

-At the time I found out I was expecting my first child, we were not trying for children because I was in the middle of an intense two-year Master’s program in Marriage and Family Therapy that was not a start and stop program.
+When I found out I was expecting my first child, we were not trying for children.
+I was in the middle of an intense two-year Master’s program in Marriage and Family Therapy that was not a start-and-stop program.
 So it was a little scary how I would balance it all.
-But I believed that God knew that was JUST the time He wanted our first son to enter the world.
+But I believed God knew that was JUST when He wanted our first son to enter the world.
 And my shock quickly turned into elation.

-When I called my husband at work (No, I didn’t spray blue and pink silly string on him when he got home from work), I just plainly said, “Uh, babe.
+When I called my husband at work, I just plainly said, “Uh, babe.
 I just took a pregnancy test.
 And it says I’m pregnant?!!”

 To which he responded, “This is good.
 This is good.
 Now go buy fruit.”

 To which he once again said, “Go buy fruit.”

 At that point, I decided he must be talking in code.
 So I sat and tried to decode what he “really” meant for the hours until he arrived home.
 But once he arrived and hugged me, he said, “No, there was no mystery code.
 I just wanted you to eat something healthy for the baby.”
 We still laugh about the fruit thing to this day.
 (For the record, in keeping with my sweet tooth, I did not buy fruit that afternoon.
 I think I ate a chocolate bar instead.
 And my oldest son still loves chocolate to this day.)